gaganmanku96/Capstone-Project-Azure-Machine-Learning/README.md

 After the model was deployed, we created an input payload to test the result of the Model.
 ![Model Response](images/automl_deploy_response.PNG)

+Future Work
+1. Experiment with boosting models like Xgboost, LightGBM and try Bayesian Hyperparamter tuning.
+2. Larger dataset can be used to increase data quality.

 ## Screen Recording
 https://youtu.be/ErjdOiHvfbM